 Wish your opponent good luck, and you may offer to shake their hand.

 Since it is considered good sportsmanship to shake hands before and after a game, if you are not comfortable doing so, explain so now, to prevent an uncomfortable situation at the end of the game.
+You do not need to explain why you prefer not to shake hands, and in a post-Covid-19 world, this should pose no friction.

 Start of Turn: